saleandro/songkick-wp-plugin/readme.txt

 * Support for displaying venue events.
 * Markup with support for events as defined by [Schema.org](http://www.schema.org/)
 * Paginated list of events for shortcode option.

+= 0.9.4 -

+* Reimplementation of the Widget class.
+Allows for multilple Widget instances.
+* Remove requirement for an API key for *non-commercial* websites.